Arizona Memorial at Pearl Harbor

 Tips:

-* This Pearl Harbor memorial can be quite crowded during the summer peak times.
-Try to get there early.
-Don't be discouraged if you see a long line outside of the building.
-It moves rather quickly as people are only waiting to be handed a timed-entry ticket.
+* If you don't reserve in advance, try to get there early.
 Your entry time might be an hour or two from when you arrive, which will give you plenty of time to tour the museum or catch a bite to eat.
 You might even have time to tour the neighboring Bowfin submarine beforehand.

 * Note that the following items are prohibited: purses, handbags, fanny packs, backpacks, camera bags, diaper bags, luggage and/or other items that offer concealment.
 Cameras and video camcorders are allowed.
 Storage of the prohibited items is available for a small fee.